fun4seb/GitNotes/2020 ~ Fall/URBS230/URBS230 - Week 1.md

 # Urban Age Thesis
 - UN-Habitat "New Urban Age"

 - Urban age assumptions / **problems with this way of thinking**:
 	- The world can be neatly classified into different settlement types
 	- The urban transition is produced by the redistribution of the population from the rural to the urban
 	- The urban and the rural are distinct and oppositional

+# Chicago School of Urban Sociology
+- 1920's-1940's

+- **Georg Simmel**, The Metropolis and Mental Life (1903)
+	- Blase attitudes
+	- Division of labor
+	- Time
+	- Money

+- Key figures: Robert Park (Simmel), Ernest Burgess, Louis Wirth

+- Size, density, social heterogeneity
+	- (leads to?)
+Urban way of life

+- Division of labor
+	- (leads to?)
+Fragmentation of social life

+- Ferdinand Tönnies, Gemeinschaft (community) v.
+Gesellshaft (society)

+- Urban ecology
+	- Wirth: "The city tends to resemble a mosaic of social worlds, in which the transition from one to the other is abrupt"
+- Zonal Model:
+	- "Hierarchy of density and land values"

+- From

 # Reading Notes: Urbanism as a Way of Life - Wirth (1938)
 - While cities are the characteristic focus of urbanism, **the urban mode of life is not confined to cities**
 	- Sociological definition of a city: "A city is a relatively large, dense, and permanent settlement of heterogeneous individuals", **the reading explores the concept of urbanism and its relationship with metropolitan modes of living to come to lay the foundation to arrive at this conclusion.**

 ## Key Questions

-1. How does Wirth define the city?
+### How does Wirth define the city?

-> "For sociological purposes a city may be defined as a relatively large, dense, and permanent settlement of heterogeneous individuals."
+> 8: "For sociological purposes a city may be defined as a relatively large, dense, and permanent settlement of heterogeneous individuals."

 - City is not the same as urban because urbanism is a **"way of life"**

-	- "The characterization of a community as urban on the base of size alone is obviously arbitrary."
+> 4: "The characterization of a community as urban on the base of size alone is obviously arbitrary."
+(Same goes for density)
-		- The same foes for density as well as size

-> "...the city, statistically speaking, is always an administrative concept..."
+> 4: "...the city, statistically speaking, is always an administrative concept..."

-- Census measures night population
+- Census measures **night population**

+> 3: "...the population of the city itself is in large measure recruited from the countryside..."

+> 7: "it is particularly important to call attention to the danger of confusing urban with industrialism and modern capitalism"

+- **"Impact of the industrial revolution"** on growth of cities and shift to urban society

+### Other Questions
-2. Why are numbers, size, and density problematic criteria for measuring urbanism?
+1. Why are numbers, size, and density problematic criteria for measuring urbanism?
 How does it create arbitrary boundaries for what is and isn't a city?

-3. How and why does urbanism exist outside urban centers like cities? why is limiting the idea of urban areas to cities inadequate and arbitrary in studying and explaining the influences of urbanism, why is urbanism not necessarily confined within settlements which are cities in the physical and demographic sense.
+2. How and why does urbanism exist outside urban centers like cities? why is limiting the idea of urban areas to cities inadequate and arbitrary in studying and explaining the influences of urbanism, why is urbanism not necessarily confined within settlements which are cities in the physical and demographic sense.

 ## I. The City and Contemporary Civilization
 - Just as the beginning of Western civilization is marked with the settlement of nomadic peoples in the Mediterranean basin, **the beginning of what one would call "modern" in our civilization is marked with the growth of great cities**

 - People no longer live in small groups scattered across a large area (as a "primitive" society would be described), but in fewer concentrated centers (i.e. modern cities) from which the ideas and practices that make up what we call civilization radiate from.

 - Measuring the proportion of the total world population living in urban environments **does not accurately quantify how "urban" the world has become.** The influence exerted by cities unto modern life is greater and more pervasive than the ratio would indicate
 	- Cities often act as the **controlling center** of the worlds settlements, dictating economic, political, and cultural forces that have drawn the most remote parts of the world into its influential orbit

 - The shift from rural to largely urban societies has taken place within the span of one generation in industrialized nations such as the United States and Japan and has brought **profound changes in every phase of social life.**

 - **A city is a product of growth over time,** it is not an instantaneous creation.
 Because of this, the increasing influences exerted upon the **modes of life** do not completely overlap and dominate previous modes of living, but are iterations and developments of previously dominant modes of human association; **THIS MEANS CITIES HOLD AN INHEARANT HISTORICAL INFLUENCE**